sgsen/sgsen.github.io/_posts/2018-01-14-ChaosMonkeys.md

 Especially how advertising works
 > Engineers can be so smart about code, and yet so dense about human motivations.
 They’d be better served by reading less Neal Stephenson and more Shakespeare and Patricia Highsmith.

-To no one's surprise this Adchemy CEO would later go on to sue the AGM's company.
+To no one's surprise this Adchemy CEO would later go on to sue the author's startup.
 Luckily they had friends in high places.
 None other than Paul Graham via YC makes a cameo and gets everyone to behave.

 **It taught** Martinez does a good job of explaining things.

-I'll take away this long passage on the essence of avertising:
+I'll take away this long passage on the essence of advertising:
 > Internet advertising has the same atavistic resemblance to the newspaper advertising that preceded it.
 The first such ads were run in La Presse, a Parisian paper, in 1836.
 Advertisement was originally a scheme to lower the paper’s selling price and capture market share.
 A successful strategy, it was soon copied by all newspapers.
 The ads themselves were rectangular frames of advertiser-created content, placed either below or alongside regular content, and marked as distinct by their blocky frame and large, garish lettering.

 >Sound like an ad you saw on nytimes.com recently?